49pctber/shamir/README.md

 `shamir distribute -S "<secret>" -n <number of shares to produce> -k <minimum number of shares to reconstruct the secret> -d "<output directory>"`

 The shares will be saved as text files in the specified output directory.
-The default directory is `./shamir_shares`.
+The default directory is the current directory.

 Way we run `shamir distribute -S="This is a super secret secret." -n=5 -k=3`.
-Five text files will be saved in `./shamir_shares/`, each containing a share of the secret.
+Five text files will be saved in the current directory, each containing a share of the secret.
 The first file might be called `shamir-IW6CPGV5COQ6FHMI-11d-1.txt`, and it contains the text

 ``` text